 5. Sir John Franklin and Francis Crozier

 Sir John Franklin and Francis Crozier were among the most renowned polar explorers of the 19th century, and their disappearance triggered a decades-long series of rescue missions.
-In 1845 the duo led two ships on an expedition to discover the elusive Northwest Passage—the sea route linking the Atlantic and Pacific Oceans.
+In 1845 the duo led two ships, the HMS Erebus and HMS Terror, on an expedition to discover the elusive Northwest Passage—the sea route linking the Atlantic and Pacific Oceans.
 But after passing Baffin Island that July, the expedition vanished without a trace.

 Natives who came in contact with the expedition later claimed that Crozier tried to lead the survivors south in search of help.
 Most if not all of the men are believed to have died during the journey, and recent evidence shows some even resorted to cannibalism.
-Spurred on by Franklin’s widow, as many as 50 ships would later travel to Canada in an attempt to locate the lost expedition, but the bodies of Franklin and Crozier—along with the wrecks of their two ships—have never been recovered.
+Spurred on by Franklin’s widow, as many as 50 ships would later travel to Canada in an attempt to locate the lost expedition, but the bodies of Franklin and Crozier were never recovered.

 6. Peng Jiamu